 Now after understanding the DG set nameplate rating parameter, let us come back to the question should we connect the Capacitor Banks in parallel to the loads conned to DG?
 The answer is YES, It is, however, important to ensure that under actual operating conditions the kW loading and current loading should not be exceeded.

 Power Factor of loads supplied by DG sets can therefore be improved closer to unity by use of suitable Reactive Power Compensation Systems keeping in view the rated current loading is not exceeded.

 Let us consider an example for the same:

 ** Any industry has a 1000 kVA DG set which is loaded at an average of 600 kW at 0.7 PF.
-In addition, there are 125 kW of other loads within the same installation, which are not loaded on the DG set due to capacity restrictions that arise during occurrence of short-term peak loads, such as motor starting, and intermittent welding load.
+In addition, there are 125 kW of other loads within the same installation, which are not loaded on the DG set due to capacity restrictions that arise during the occurrence of short-term peak loads, such as motor starting, and intermittent welding load.
 Due to this, productivity in the Industry is lowered when the DG Set is in operation.

-During the period when Utility supply is available all loads can be operated.
+During the period when the Utility supply is available all loads can be operated.
 Is it possible to improve productivity when DG Set is in operation?

 • kW of load connected to DG = 600 kW